Optimized Layerwise Approximation for Efficient Private Inference on Fully Homomorphic Encryption: Layerwise Degree Optimization Problem

 Consider a pre-trained model with a loss function $\mathcal{L}$.
 This loss function depends on the activation nodes and can be expressed as $\mathcal{L}(\{a_{i,j}\})$, where $a_{i,j}$ denotes the $j$th activation node in the $i$th layer ($i=1,\cdots,N_L$, $j=1,\cdots,n_i$).
 When we replace the activation function with approximate polynomials, the activation node $a_{i,j}$ is changed into $a_{i,j}+\Delta a_{i,j}$, where $\Delta a_{i,j}$ is a random variable representing an approximation error.
 These approximation errors $\{\Delta a_{i,j} \}$ introduce noise to $\mathcal{L}$, which we denote as $\Delta \mathcal{L}:=\mathcal{L}(\{a_{i,j}+\Delta a_{i,j}\}) -\mathcal{L} (\{a_{i,j}\})$.
 By the first-order Taylor approximation, the noise in the loss function is given by $\Delta \mathcal{L} = \sum_{i,j}\frac{\partial\mathcal{L}}{\partial a_{i,j}}\Delta a_{i,j}$.

 Suppose that we employ an identical approximate polynomial for each layer.
 For a given layer $i$, each individual approximation error $\Delta a_{i,j}$ is identically distributed since the nodes $\{a_{i,j}+\Delta a_{i,j}\}$ represent the output of the identical $i$th approximate polynomial.
-The variance of $\Delta a_{i,j}$ precisely aligns with the minimized $E_{\mu_i,\sigma_i^2}[d_i;f]$ as defined above in Theorem \ref{thm:normal}.
-(See Theorem \ref{thm:expzero} in Appendix \ref{app:weighted} to check the proof of this fact.)
-Here, $d_i$ denotes the degree of the $i$th approximate polynomial, while $\mu_i$ and $\sigma_i^2$ denote the mean and variance of the input data distribution, respectively.
-Furthermore, we assume that each random variable $\Delta a_{i,j}$ is independent.
-This assumption is reasonable given that each $\Delta a_{i,j}$ originates from independent polynomial approximations for each $i$th activation function, and each $a_{i, j}$ is computed independently using kernels for each $j$th activation node.
-Then, the variance of the loss function can be represented by
+Note that the variance of $\Delta a_{i,j}$ precisely aligns with the minimized $E_{\phi_i}[d_i;f]$ as defined above in Theorem \ref{thm:normal}.
+Here, $d_i$ denotes the degree of the $i$th approximate polynomial, and $\phi_i$ denotes the input data distribution.
+This fact comes from